amineelkouhen/redis-streams-lab/exercises/exercise-2-start.md

 # Exercise 2 - RedisInsight

-In the previous exercise, we started Redis and worked with some basic data types via the redis-cli.
+In the previous exercise, we started core Redis - or Redis Open Source (OSS) and worked with some basic data types via the redis-cli.
 This works well but is pretty hardcore.
 For development purposes, the Docker image we started also hosts the RedisInsight tool which offers a much improved user experience.
-In this exercise, we'll discover RedisInsight.
+In this exercise, we'll discover this tool.

 ### Opening RedisInsight